Born Yesterday (1950 film): Critical response

-Awards and nominations
+Accolades

-In late 1950 many critics predicted that the Academy Award for Best Actress would be given to Gloria Swanson for Sunset Boulevard or Bette Davis for All About Eve and were surprised that the recipient was newcomer Judy Holliday for this film.
-Bette Davis believed that her and Swanson's comparable characters effectively "cancelled each other out", allowing Holliday to win, a theory also invoked to explain Marisa Tomei's dark horse Best Supporting Actress win over Miranda Richardson and Vanessa Redgrave for the 1993 Joe Pesci vehicle, My Cousin Vinny.
-Swanson recalled the press's reaction following Holliday's win: "It slowly dawned on me that they were asking for a larger-than-life scene, or better still, a mad scene.
+In late 1950, many critics predicted that the Academy Award for Best Actress would be given to Gloria Swanson for Sunset Boulevard or Bette Davis for All About Eve and were surprised that the recipient was newcomer Judy Holliday for this film.
+Davis believed that her and Swanson's comparable characters effectively "cancelled each other out", allowing Holliday to win, a theory also invoked to explain Marisa Tomei's "dark horse" Best Supporting Actress win over Miranda Richardson and Vanessa Redgrave for the 1992 Joe Pesci vehicle My Cousin Vinny.
+Swanson recalled the press's reaction following Holliday's win: "It slowly dawned on me that they were unconsciously asking for a larger-than-life scene, or better still, a mad scene.
 More accurately, they were trying to flush out Norma Desmond."

 The British film magazine Picturegoer awarded the film its Seal of Merit, but warned its readers that Holliday's character is "from New York's East Side, and speaks in a baby Bronx voice that is like the tinkling of many tiny, tuneless cymbals."
 The magazine admired Holliday's performance and spoke of her in the same breath as Carole Lombard.

-The film is recognized by American Film Institute in these lists:
+The film is recognized by American Film Institute in the following list: